rogeryeosgit/QTProject/README.md

 - All these while putting together key pairs.
 AWS CLI.
 Roles.
 IAM.
 Found stuff automagically uploaded onto S3.
 - Killed myself (Reminder to check bill)
 - Decided to go with plain old heroku.
 Set it up in 20 mins.
 What a waste of my day.
+- Only consideration with using Heroku is that, free regions are only in US/EU.
+Preferred Singapore region.
+Perhaps not an issue now.